Existence and density of typical Hodge loci: Proofs

-(ii) Assume that $(\M,D_M)$ is factorwise strongly $\V$-admissible. (i) gives an open neighbourhood $\mathcal{V}$ of $g$ in $G$ such that for each $g_{0} \in \G(\Q)^+ \cap \mathcal{V}$ the projection $\pi(g_{0} \cdot D_M)$ and $\Phi(S^\an)$ intersect along some complex analytic irreducible component with the expected dimension $d$.
-As explained above, this gives a dense set of components of $\HLM$ with the expected dimension.
+We keep the notations of the proof of Theorem \ref{main}(i) and assume now that $(\M,D_M)$ is factorwise strongly $\V$-admissible.
+The proof of (i) gives an open neighbourhood $\mathcal{V}$ of $g$ in $G$ such that for each $g_{0} \in \G(\Q)^+ \cap \mathcal{V}$, we have that $g_{0} \cdot D_M$ and $\I$ intersect along some complex analytic irreducible component with the expected dimension $d$.
+As explained above, this gives a set of components of $\HLM$, intersecting some neighbourhood of the fixed point $s \in S$ in some dense set, all with the expected dimension.
 However these components might, in principle, not belong to $\HLM_\typ$ on account of their Mumford-Tate groups being properly contained in some conjugate of $\M$.